ADD-SP/ngx_waf/rust/README.md

-mise run test-miri          # the shared memory tests under Miri (nightly) mise run fuzz               # the table state machine under cargo-fuzz (nightly) mise run test-sanitize-nginx # the end to end checks against an ASan nginx
+mise run test-miri          # the shared memory tests under Miri (nightly) mise run fuzz               # the table state machine under cargo-fuzz (nightly) mise run test-sanitize-nginx # the end to end checks against an ASan nginx mise run bench              # criterion benchmarks of RuleSet::evaluate
 ```

+`mise run bench` runs the criterion benchmarks of the rule engine's hot path,
+`RuleSet::evaluate`; `mise run bench-check` only compiles them and runs
+criterion's test mode, which is what CI uses.
+The benchmark numbers are for
+local comparison and are not a CI gate.

 `mise run coverage` builds the unit tests with `-C instrument-coverage` in a
 target directory of its own and prints the coverage per module, leaving the